Exceptions

 function exceptions_error_handler($severity, $message, $filename, $lineno) {

-ErrorException($message, 0, $severity, $filename, $lineno);
+throw new ErrorException($message, 0, $severity, $filename, $lineno);

 }